rdsea/bigdataplatforms/tutorials/basickafka/README.md

 ## Playing around with Kafkacat

 Working with kafka-shell is quite cumbersome.
 So, we can instead use Kafkacat to work with Kafka.
+[Kafkacat](https://github.com/edenhill/kafkacat
-Kafkacat [^kafkacat] is extremely popular non JVM utility that allows producing, consuming and listening to Kafka.
+) is a popular non JVM utility that allows producing, consuming and listening to Kafka.
 Instead of writing long commands and code, we can use it to learn kafka very quickly.

 * Install it by simply running:
     ```